-- Relate the "Tragedy of the Commons" concept to our study of the environment. - Identify examples of the interdisciplinary nature of environmental science. - Describe some effects humans have on the environment. - Practice using scientific terminology.
+- Relate the "Tragedy of the Commons" concept to our study of the environment. - Identify examples of the interdisciplinary nature of environmental science.

 - Complete reading assignments.

-- View and discuss "The Tragedy of the Commons."
+- ☐ View and discuss "The Tragedy of the Commons."

 - Answer comprehension questions.

 - Answer critical thinking questions.

-- Activity A: Inventa-Word!
+- ☐ Activity A: Invent-a-Word!

 - Activity B: Choice Project (choose one)

-Option 1: Extinction Timeline
+Option 1: Extinction Time Line